phillipclapham/neuroweaver/README.md

 Here’s the move: after playing, step back.
 Sip something, doodle, nap—whatever chills you.
 Don’t force it—Rule 4’s Trust whispers, “It’ll come.”
 Watch for flashes: a fix, a pattern, a “huh!”
 Jot ‘em fast—your lab notebook’s your best friend.
 Rest isn’t lazy; it’s where sparks glow.
 What’d you catch?

-**Lab Tip**: Don’t force it—sip tea, stare at a bug, let the ‘aha!’ sneak up like a ninja!
+**💡 Lab Tip**: Don’t force it—sip tea, stare at a bug, let the ‘aha!’ sneak up like a ninja!

 #### **Step 3 Examples:**